-The Park Scholarships Class of 2022 will host the 2020 Gerald H. Elkan Distinguished Lecture in Science and Society on Tuesday, April 7, at 5:30 p.m. in the Talley Coastal Ballroom.
+The Park Scholarships Class of 2022 will host the 2020 Gerald H. Elkan Distinguished Lecture in Science and Society on Thursday, October 1 at 6 p.m.
 Award-winning author Thomas Hager will give a lecture entitled “How to Talk About Science in a Post-Truth World.”

 Hager’s writing examines the ways science and technology change human lives.
 He is the author of twelve books on science and medical history, as well as more than 100 feature and news articles in a variety of popular and professional periodicals, including the Wall Street Journal, the Atlantic, Reader’s Digest, and Cardio.
 He holds a master’s degree in medical microbiology and immunology from the Oregon Health Sciences University, as well as a master’s degree in journalism from the University of Oregon.
 He is currently a courtesy associate professor of journalism and communication at the University of Oregon.

 Hager is the recipient of several national awards, including the American Chemical Society’s highest public communications prize, the 2017 Grady-Stack Award.
 His 2008 book The Alchemy of Air: A Jewish Genius, a Doomed Tycoon, and the Scientific Discovery That Fed the World but Fueled the Rise of Hitler was a finalist for the National Academies Communication Award, listed among the “Best Books of the Year” by Kirkus Reviews, and named a Borders “Original Voices” Selection.